-Starting from the end of the Farmington Canal Heritage Trail in CT; The Farmington Canal Heritage Trail ends in Suffield, CT at the MA state line and then continues north along the Southwick Rail Trail.
+Starting from the end of the Farmington Canal Heritage Trail in CT; The Farmington Canal Heritage Trail ends in Suffield, CT at the MA State Line and then continues north along the Southwick Rail Trail.
 The green mileage marker reads 22 miles (from Simsbury) and the Southwick Rail Trail continues the mileage into MA.
 The trail travels through an evolving marsh and alongside a stream that originates from Congamond Lake.
-After about 0.6 miles you'll leave the marsh and encounter a mix of forest, fields and residential hosing.
+After about 0.5 miles you'll leave the marsh and encounter a mix of forest, fields and residential hosing.
 At 1 mile you come alongside the Miller Road parking lot next to a map board.
 A Porto-Potty is located near-by.
 The trail then crosses Congamond Rd (Route 168).

 Note; To your left is an old general store from the days of the RR that's been converted to a great place to grab some refreshments.
 Called Red Riding Hoods Basket, check out; RED BASKET for more information.
 Also, a quick 1/4 mile detour right along Congamond Rd will bring you to Congamond Lake and the Connecticut state line.
 Use caution as their is only a narrow shoulder along the road.

 Note; A side trail leads down to Hedges Ave where a tunnel under the trail connects to Ashley St.

-You'll come to the current end of the trail at 8.6 miles where a side trail leads down to Main St at 8.7 miles.
+You'll come to the current end of the trail at 8.5 miles where a side trail leads down to Main St and another map board.
 Future plans call for installing a bridge over Main St and continuing the trail through town to the old RR trestle bridge over the Westfield River.
-Under design in 2018.
+Planned start; Summer 201.